projectestac/alexandria/html/web/lib/typo3/readme_moodle.txt

-Description of Typo3 libraries (v 4.7.4) import into Moodle
+Description of Typo3 libraries (v 4.5.0) import into Moodle

-Changes: none

 skodak, stronk7

-Previous changes:

 25 June 2010 - Martin D (4.3.0RC1)
   I renamed getURL to getUrl since it was being called that way everywhere.